JeromeMberia/KNN_and_Naive_Bayes/README.md

 # KNN_and_Naive_Bayes
-This weeks IP  will require us to apply K-nearest neighbor (KNN)  and Naïve Bayes classifier.
+This weeks IP I'll be require to apply K-nearest neighbor(KNN)  and Naïve Bayes classifier.